plopezmp/package-size-estimation-using-UHF-RFID-signature/README.md

 **Journal:** Applied Intelligence (APIN)

-*Note: The paper is currently under the review process.*
+*Note: The paper is accepted and pending its publication.*

 ## Processing code